-“In two studies that looked at the effectiveness of bear spray and firearms in bear attacks.
-It was concluded that 98% of those who used bear spray walked away from their encounter unharmed, and that none of the people or bears involved died.
-With firearms, 56% of the users were subsequently injured, and 61% of the bears died.” – Whitney Leonard of NRDC’s Montana office
+“In two studies that looked at the effectiveness of bear spray and firearms in bear attacks, it was concluded that 98% of those who used bear spray walked away from their encounter unharmed, and that none of the people or bears involved died.
+With firearms, 56% of the users were subsequently injured, and 61% of the bears died.” – Whitney Leonard of the Natural Resources Defense Council

-We are proud to offer UDAP bear spray rentals and sales in 2018
+We are proud to offer UDAP bear spray rentals and sales!

 Bear Spray Rental Pricing